 The purpose of this article is to make every reader properly understand Bitcoin as an asset class.
-The article will evaluate Bitcoin in three aspects, based on my meeting experience with cryptocurrency fund managers and startups over the past two years at Family Office.
+The article will evaluate Bitcoin in three parts, based on my meeting experience with cryptocurrency fund managers and startups over the past two years at Family Office.

 ▪ The Uniqueness of Bitcoin